chrisemunt/mgsql/README.md

 Where:

-* %zi is an M array representing data that needs to be input to the script.
+* **%zi** is an M array representing data that needs to be input to the script.
-* %zo is an M array representing parameters controlling output from the script.
+* **%zo** is an M array representing parameters controlling output from the script.

+In the simplest case, the query output will be written to the primary device (for example, a terminal window), line by line with columns returned as a comma-separated list.

+### Examples

 The top level routine **%mgsql** (physical file _mgsql.m) contains a number of sample SQL scripts.
 These work to a simple database representing hospital patients and their associated admissions.
 View the embedded scripts in this routine.